Cameron seeks to avoid loss of another minister

 The borders row is damaging for Cameron's Conservatives, who came to power 18 months ago on a law and order agenda that included a pledge to reduce the number of immigrants coming to Britain.

-The loss of another popular right-wing minister could add to turbulence for a coalition in which the centrist Liberal Democrats are the junior partner.
+The loss of another popular right-wing minister could add to turbulence for the coalition.
 Party critics have accused Cameron of pandering too much to his coalition partners and diluting the Conservative agenda.

 Opposition Labour trained their fire on May after she revealed she had agreed a limited relaxation of border controls in a pilot programme from July to allow guards to concentrate on high risk travellers.